huksley/spring-boot2-template/src/main/resources/frontend/README.md

 ## Dev run

 Run this project as ``yarn run start`` together with Java application.
-All API endpoints is proxied from java app.
+All API endpoints is proxied from java app (see package.json)